 Critical Area Commission1804 West StreetAnnapolis, MD 21401Telephone:410-260-3460Fax:410-974-5338

-The January 2, 2019 meeting of the Critical Area Commission is cancelled.
-The next meeting of the Commission will be held on February 6, 2019 at 100 Community Place, 1st Floor Conference Room, Crownsville, Maryland 21032.
-The agenda will be posted approximately one week prior to the meeting..
+The June 5, 2019 and the July 3, 2019 meetings of the Commission are cancelled.
+The next meeting of the Commission will be held on August 7, 2019 at 100 Community Place, 1st Floor Conference Room, Crownsville, Maryland 21032.

 The following schedule is for all project and program issues that are submitted to Commission staff for consideration by the Critical Area Commission at its regularly scheduled meetings.
 This schedule is for general planning purposes ONLY.
 The schedule does not necessarily guarantee that a project or program item submitted by the deadline will be considered at the accompanying meeting date.
 Only projects deemed ‘Complete’ by Commission staff may be scheduled.
 For more detailed information about submittal requirements, deadlines, or scheduling, contact Nick Kelly or Charlotte Shearin at 410-260-3480. or Email: Nick.Kelly@maryland.gov or Email: Charlotte.Shearin@maryland.gov.